ASCS-eV/eves/EVES/drafts/EVES-003/eves-003.md

 #### Step 3: Preview Data

 - **TBD**: Define visualization and preview mechanisms for uploaded data.
+- If a user triggers the "delete asset" button then all data stored in Step 2) is deleted.

 #### Step 4: Mint Token

 - Upload `publicUser` information and `tzip21_asset_manifest.json` to IPFS.
+- Verify that CIDs from Pinata returned the same CIDs then the pre-calculation.
+- Upload `tzip21_token_metadata.json` to IPFS.
 - Mint token with linked metadata.
+- The wallet/SDK will provide feedback if a token was minted successfully.

 #### Step 5: Listener and Database Synchronization

 - Use a listener to detect mint events and synchronize data with the ENVITED-X database.
-- Download `publicUser` data from IPFS to `https://ipfs.envited-x.net/Asset-CID`.
+- Verify that data referenced in the token metadata is the same as stored in Step 2).

 ### 5. Database Synchronization

 #### CID as the Primary Identifier

 - The CID of the uploaded `asset.zip` serves as the unique identifier connecting data across all systems.
-- An additional UUID MAY be generated pre-mint to link the asset with the ENVITED-X database securely.
+- An additional UUID MUST be generated pre-mint to link the asset with the ENVITED-X database securely.
+- The DID of the member associated with the user minting the asset MUST be known.

 #### Pre-Mint Information